Nine Years' War (Ireland): Name

 Early historians disagreed on the date that the war began.
 The confederates called it the "eleven years war" in a letter to James I following their surrender.
 The 17th-century historian Philip O'Sullivan Beare refers to the conflict as the "Fifteen Years War", considering it to have begun in 1588 with the arrival of the Spanish Armada in Ireland.
 Standish James O'Grady coined the name "Nine Years' War" in the 19th century as he considered the war to have started in 1594.

 Contemporary historians consider the war to have begun in May 1593 with Gaelic lord Hugh Maguire resisting the occupation of Fermanagh.
-James O'Neill has criticised the name "Nine Years' War" and he characterises 1593–1594 as a proxy war which England did not yet recognise the scope of until 1594.
+The historian James O'Neill has criticised the name "Nine Years' War" and characterises 1593–1594 as a proxy war which England did not yet recognise the scope of until 1594.
 Hiram Morgan has used the term "Tyrone's Rebellion" to refer to the war, foregrounding the importance of the Earl of Tyrone.

 Causes

-The Nine Years' War was caused by the clashes between the Gaelic Irish lord Hugh O'Neill and the advance of the English state in Ireland, from control over the Pale to ruling the whole island.
-In resisting this advance, O'Neill managed to rally other Irish septs who were dissatisfied with the English government and some Catholics who opposed the spread of Protestantism in Ireland.
+The Nine Years' War was caused by the clashes between the Gaelic Irish lord Hugh O'Neill and the advance of the English state in Ireland, whose control had expanded from merely the Pale to the whole of Ireland.
+In resisting this advance, O'Neill managed to rally other Irish septs who were dissatisfied with the English government and Catholics who opposed the spread of Protestantism in Ireland.